Xephox/Survey/README.md

 # Survey
-application that can be done on own device where thery can enter the number on their ticket and complete a survey and submit it. email results, could display in database or table. email to be given later. a dynamic form where the questions can be changed. config file that returns array of the questions. a choice of questions for now, dynamic entry later. questions tbc later. prototype by new year.
+application that can be done on own device where they can enter the number of ticket and complete a survey and submit it. display in table for admin. a dynamic form where the questions can be changed in admin area.
+prototype by new year.

+## Pages
+Page 1: Allow entry of ticket number.
+Page 2: Questionaire.
+Page 3: Confirmation.
+Admin area where you can enter a password to have access to change the questions and view the submitted results in a table.